TJTheDev/TJTheDev/README.md

 ![Design and Development](LINK)

-# Tarrylon Toney
+# Tarrylon Toney (TJ)
-I'm Tarrylon Toney (TJ) from Alabama, and I do content on Design and Development.
+I'm TJ from Alabama, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
 I also enjoy wireframing, ui, ux, and design in general.

 ## Skills and Experience
 * ⚛ React